top of page

 • Stress and synaptic homeostasis.

-• Antibody driven brain function.
+• Antibody-driven brain function.

-• Immunoreceptor and Parkinson's disease.
+• Adaptive immunoreceptors and Parkinson disease.

-• Fibrosis and muscle diseases.
+• Fibrosis in skeletal muscle diseases.

 Modeling and Computational Biology

-• Biophysics and macromolecules.
+• Biophysics of macromolecules.

 Laboratories